Risa Hontiveros: 19th Congress (2022–2025)

 On June 27, Hontiveros became the de facto leader of the opposition after she took her oath of office before outgoing vice president Leni Robredo at the Quezon City Reception House.
 Robredo emphasized that opposition leadership had been transferred to Hontiveros, who is the highest-elected opposition figure.

 During the 19th Congress, she became part of the two-member Senate minority bloc alongside Koko Pimentel, who was elected as Minority Floor Leader.
 On August 3, 2022, Pimentel named her as Senate Deputy Minority Leader.
 Hontiveros chairs the Senate Committee on Women, Children, Family Relations and Gender Equality.
 In this capacity, she successfully pushed for the passing of the Safe Streets and Public Spaces Act, which protects Filipinos (especially women) from catcalling, groping, persistent requests, and other forms of street harassment.

-In January 2023, Hontiveros revealed that Filipinos were being trafficked to Cambodia for crypto scams by a Chinese mafia group aided by corrupt officials from the immigration bureau.
+In January 2023, Hontiveros revealed that Filipinos were being trafficked to Cambodia for crypto scams by a Chinese mafia group aided by officials from the immigration bureau.
 A few months before, her Senate investigations also found that Chinese groups were trafficking Filipinos in Myanmar.
 The investigations have led to the rescue of multiple Filipino victims.